4 Record-Breaking Roller Coasters at Fuji Q Highland in Japan

 • Height: 76m

-For those who wants a coaster ride like no other, Eejanaika is the ride that you should not miss.
-It’s the taller and faster of the only two 4th dimension coasters in the world.
-The other is in Six Flags, California.
+For those who want a coaster ride like no other, Eejanaika is the ride that you should not miss.
+It’s one of the 17 operating 4th dimension coasters in the world.
 The 4th dimension is a design in which the seats can rotate forward or backward 360 degrees in a controlled spin.

 Takabisha – One of the World’s Steepest Roller Coasters